Lower abdominal pain – What could be behind pain in the lower abdomen?

-In contrast, there are chronic complaints, such as those that show up in irritable bowel syndrome.
+In contrast, there are chronic complaints, such as those that show up in irritable bowel syndrome (also known as IBS).
 The clinical picture in irritable bowel syndrome is very diverse and can be indicated by various symptoms such as abdominal pain, diarrhea or constipation.
 To diagnose the syndrome, the symptoms must last longer than 3 months and other diseases that could cause the symptoms must be excluded.
 Irritable bowel syndrome is a functional syndrome.

 With a food intolerance, the body has problems digesting certain substances.
 Examples include fructose, lactose or wheat.
 The absorption of these nutrients then leads to abdominal pain, bloating and diarrhea.
 Finding the cause of such non-specific abdominal discomfort is not always easy.
 We have therefore developed a nutritional therapy program in which you can explore your specific causes together with your personal nutritionist.
 Arrange a free initial consultation here and find out whether the therapy is suitable for you.

 Behind the small and large intestine are the urinary organs, which include the kidney, ureter, bladder and urethra.

 A common urinary tract disease in affluent societies like ours is **urinary stones. **They are not always symptomatic.
 When kidney stones move the ureter, there can be a strong colic-like, that is, swelling and declining pain in the lower abdomen or the groin or flank region.
 From a clinical point of view, this is characteristic of the motor restlessness of a colic-afflicted patient who wants to relieve their pain by constantly changing his position.